CP1404/Practicals/prac_03/README.md

 This week (and from now on), we'll be using Git and GitHub for our work.

-If you haven't setup your own GitHub account, please do so now.
+If you haven't set up your own GitHub account, please do so now.
 See our instructions at:
 <https://github.com/CP1404/Starter/wiki/Software-Setup#github>